colour-science/colour/BIBLIOGRAPHY.rst

 -   Wyszecki, G., & Stiles, W. S. (2000).
 The CIE 1964 Standard Observer.
 In Color Science: Concepts and Methods, Quantitative Data and Formulae (p.
 141).
 Wiley.
 ISBN:978-0471399186
 -   X-Rite, & Pantone.
 (2012).
 Color iQC and Color iMatch Color Calculations Guide.
 Retrieved from http://www.xrite.com/documents/literature/en/09_Color_Calculations_en.pdf
 -   Yorke, R. (2014).
 Python: Change format of np.array or allow tolerance in in1d function.
 Retrieved March 27, 2015, from http://stackoverflow.com/a/23521245/931625
+-   sastanin. (n.d.).
+How to make scipy.interpolate give an extrapolated result beyond the input range?
+Retrieved August 08, 2014, from http://stackoverflow.com/a/2745496/931625

 About
 -----